Navigating Heart Palpitations & Anxiety During Menopause

 “Heart palpitations” is a broad term.
 During the menopausal transition, they may show up as:

-A momentary pause that makes you catch your breath
+A brief pause that makes you catch your breath

-For many women, the sensation itself is only half the story.
-The fear that follows—Is this a heart attack?
-Am I safe?—can amplify the experience into a full wave of anxiety.
+Often, the sensation is only part of the experience.
+The fear that follows — Am I safe?
+Is this a heart attack? — can amplify the physical response into a wave of anxiety.

 Why Heart Palpitations Happen in Perimenopause and Menopause